allegro/blog/_posts/2024-01-22-couchbase-expired-docs-tunning.md

 ## What you ask is NOT what you get

-Recalling a persistent challenge on the Allegro platform, the focal point was the product catalog.
-Originating from a C2C platform where offers lacked references to pre-existing products, our shift towards the B2C model brought forth the need to amalgamate offers representing the same product.
+An ongoing challenge in the development of the [Allegro platform](https://allegro.tech/) has been the product catalog.
+Originating from a C2C platform where offers lacked references to pre-existing products, our shift towards the B2C model brought forth the need to merge offers representing the same product.
 This was essential for enhancing the selection experience for our buyers.
 The journey to construct such a catalog involved various approaches, and after numerous iterations, it now functions seamlessly.
 For the context of this article, a crucial detail is that our platform must support at least two ways of selecting offers:

 1. Offer listing: Each presented entity is a unique offer listed by a particular merchant.